 - Transfer fries to 1 large or 2 baking sheets and arrange in a single layer to ensure they crisp up.

-- Remove from oven and either serve as is, or drizzle with a bit of maple syrup or honey to offset spiciness.
+- Remove from oven and either serve as is or drizzle with a bit of maple syrup (or honey if not vegan) to offset spiciness.